heptarch/heptarch.github.io/drafts/tarkovsky.md

 Portuguese graduate student in comparative literature and visual culture on an EU fellowship---all had strong and incompatible opinions.
-In the end, I decided on a simple formula: go through the material, organized by year; look for "anomalies"; pay special attention to any occurrences of "1097".
+In the end, I decided on a simple formula: go through the material, organized by year; look for "anomalies"; and pay special attention to occurrences of "1097".

 <!--https://www.theflorentine.net/2017/09/08/andrei-tarkovsky-famous-expats/-->